VirtualVale/VirtualVale.github.io/index.md

-# Codeit
+# Valentin Spannagl
-## Welcome to VirtualVale's Homepage!

-This is my personal homepage, built to display and publish my current projects.
-I am Valentin Spannagl a master student of Robotics and Cognition.
+## Biography

+Valentin Spannagl is a german master student at the [Technical University Munich](www.tum.de).
+2019 he finished the bachelor degree in the field "Ingenieurinformatik" at the [University Augsburg](https://www.uni-augsburg.de/de/).
+In the same year he entered the master's program [Robotics, Cognition, Intelligence](https://www.tum.de/en/studies/degree-programs/detail/robotics-cognition-intelligence-master-of-science-msc/).
+Since 2017 he is employed at the chair of production informatics and works on different projects on a broad range of technologies.

 ## Interests
-1. Robotics
+ - Robotics
-2. Cognition
+ - Cognition
-3. Intelligence
+ - Intelligence

+## Current Projects

 You can use the [editor on GitHub](https://github.com/VirtualVale/VirtualVale.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.